 Don’t be afraid of Colour

-Beach chic minimalism doesn’t always mean white.
-According to the trend experts using blue on the walls gives a contemporary warm, seaside vibe and adding furniture and decor in this coming years predicted shades of hot red and navy blue means your themed room remains on trend.
+Beach chic minimalism doesn’t always mean white in your Mediterranean home.
+According to the trend, experts using blue on the walls gives a contemporary warm, seaside vibe and adding furniture and decor in this coming years predicted shades of hot red and navy blue means your themed room remains on trend.

 Use Wood and Steel as a complimentary combo